TandoorRecipes/recipes/docs/install/kubernetes.md

 ## K8s Setup

 This is a setup which should be sufficient for production use.
 Be sure to replace the default secrets!
+You can find the example files [here](https://github.com/MyDigitalLife/recipes/tree/fix-k8s-documentation/docs/install/k8s) on Github.

 ## Files